H-Teramura/H-Teramura.github.io/README.md

 # H-Teramura.github.io
 Repository for my website powered by GitHub Pages & Jekyll.
-Mainly going to be used as blog
+Mainly used as my blog